rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - *The Magic Fish*, Trung Le Nguyen

+> To light a candle is to cast a shadow...

+- *A Wizard of Earthsea*, Ursula K. Le Guin

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.